Lucas3oo/sonarlint-gradle-plugin/README.md

 ### 2.0.1 - unreleased
 Fix for issue https://github.com/Lucas3oo/sonarlint-gradle-plugin/issues/7.
 Contributed by [scscgit](https://github.com/scscgit).
 Correct samples for Kotlin DSL.

 Fix for issue https://github.com/Lucas3oo/sonarlint-gradle-plugin/issues/9.
 Contributed by [Chris Ribble](https://github.com/chrisribble).
-Java sourceCompatibility properties are now correctly read.
+Java sourceCompatibility property is now correctly read.

 ### 2.0.0
 Support for Sonarlint core 9.6 which means that newer plugins can be used.